Workflow Step - Send an Email

 Configure Tab

-The Configure Tab contains all the fields you'll need in order to craft your email!
-It begins with some standard email fields which can be set either manually, or with the Formula Editor:
+The Configure Tab contains all the fields you'll need to craft your email.

 • To (recipient) - If you would like to enter multiple recipient email addresses, they must be separated by commas (,) or semicolons (;).